 If a decision is made to take a prosecution, you will be kept informed by the VLO.
-You will be advised of the "first mention date".
+You will be notified of the "first mention date".
 This is the date on which an upcoming prosecution will be mentioned in court for the first time before the actual case commences and normally sets out a date for the hearing.
 In the case of Circuit Court prosecutions this first mention may include the serving of the Book of Evidence on the defendant(s).

-The date on which any case is to be heard is set by the court and is outside of our control.
-There may be a number of court mention dates before the actual hearing.
+The date on which any case is to be heard is set by the court and is outside of the HSA's control.
+There may be a number of court. mention dates before the actual court hearing.
 The full court hearing may take place some considerable time after the investigation is completed.

-The Victim Liaison Officer can advise you around the general prosecution process and court procedures.
+The Victim Ligison Officer can inform you about the general prosecution process and court procedures.
 Sometimes the date of the hearing is altered at short notice by the court.

 The VLO will keep you informed as soon as possible of any such changes.